cbstodd/being_mindful/README.md

 # Being Mindful dot com

-A Social Network for the mind.
+A Social Network for people with head traumas.

 Created by: Colin Stodd